payam-int/digikala-task/DESCRIBE.md

 src/Form/UserRegisterType.php
 ```
 - `Symfony Security` is set up for reading POST parameters of `/login` path and login automatically  if it is correct.
--Clients log in automatically after the registration.
+- Clients log in automatically after the registration.

 ## Searching and viewing products
 Controller:
 ```
 src/Controller/ProductsController.php
 ```

 - There are two tables for `Product` and `Variant` entities.
 - Every `Product` may have many `Variant` entities.

 ### Indexing products in Elasticsearch
 I made a service for communicating with Elasticsearch.